JustWhit3/arsenalgear-py/README.md

 ## News from the last release

-Nothing for the moment, since this is the first beta release.
+Nothing for the moment, since this is the first official release.

 ## List of features